openebs/website/docs/main/concepts/mayastor.md

 ## Mayastor Overview

 **Mayastor** is a progressive sub-project of the CNCF (Cloud Native Computing Foundation) Open Source initiative [**OpenEBS**](https://openebs.io/).
-OpenEBS is a powerful "Container Attached Storage" (CAS) solution that extends Kubernetes by providing a declarative data plane, offering resilient and adaptable storage for stateful applications.
+OpenEBS is a "Container Attached Storage" (CAS) solution that extends Kubernetes by providing a declarative data plane, offering resilient and adaptable storage for stateful applications.

 ----